IPL-UV/equi7grid_lite/README.md

 - *Quad-Tree Grid Splitting*: Users are required to split the grid in a Quad-Tree fashion, meaning each grid level is divided into four tiles.
 For example, transitioning from level 1 to level 0 involves splitting each tile into four regular smaller tiles.

 - *Revised Grid ID Encoding*: The grid ID is always encoded in meters, and the reference to the tile system (e.g., "T1", "T3", "T6") is removed.
 Instead, tiles are dynamically defined by the `min_grid_size` parameter.
-Here is a comparison between the original Equi7Grid and equi7grid-lite:
+Here is a comparison between the original Equi7Grid and equi7grid-lite name conventions:

     - 'EU500M_E036N006T6' -> 'EU2560_E4521N3011'

-    Where 'EU' and 'AF' are the zones, '2560' is the `min_grid_size`, 'E4521' is the position in the *x* tile axis, and 'N3011' is the position in the *y* tile axis.
+    Where 'EU' is the Equi7Grid zone, '2560' is the `min_grid_size`, 'E4521' is the position in the *x* tile grid, and 'N3011' is the position in the *y* tile grid.

 - *Upper Bound Level*: The maximum grid level is determined as the nearest lower distance to 2_500_000 meters.
 This threshold serves as a limit to create the Quad-Tree grid structure.